 The Auburn Fire Department offers a Juvenile Firesetter Program for the Androscoggin County area.
 Parents who have children that are inclined to play with fire or have an unusual curiosity about fire are encouraged to contact Fire Prevention Officer David O'Connell at 207.333.6633 ext.
 6 or firstname.lastname@example.org for information on intervention counseling.

-This year's open house will be held on Saturday, October 18, 2014 from 11:00 - 4:00 at Central Station on Minot Avenue.
-In conjunction with Fire Prevention Week, the fire department hosts an annual open house at Engine 3 Station, which is located at 550 Minot Avenue.
+In conjunction with Fire Prevention Week the fire department hosts an annual open house in October at Engine 3 Station at 550 Minot Avenue.
 In an atmosphere of fun, it's purpose it to provide fire safety education in order to protect lives and property from fire and to familiarize the community with fire and emergency medical services provided by the Auburn Fire Department.
 Citizens can visit with on-duty firefighters, pick up an array of fire prevention and safety tips, and enjoy refreshments and activities at the open house.
 Activities include demonstrations of various firefighting equipment and apparatus, tours of the station, a visit with Sparky, and a bounce house for the kids.

 For more information on the Open House, please contact Sarah Hulbert at (207)333-6633 ext.
 4 or email@example.com.